ropensci-archive/roweb2/content/blog/2018-07-17-pkginspector.md

 ---
 slug: "pkginspector"
-title: "What's inside the package?
-Helpful tools for inspecting the contents"
+title: "What's inside?
+Helpful tools for inspecting package contents"
 preface: "This post describes a project from rOpenSci unconf18.
 In the spirit of exploration and experimentation at our unconferences, projects are not necessarily finished products or in scope for rOpenSci packages."
 authors: